VisilyRomani/enlive-manager-CRM/README.md

 ## About

-Welcome to my CRM system built to optimize job and client management, along with hassle-free invoicing.
-This platform offers seamless job tracking, empowering you to oversee projects from start to finish.
-Centralize client information, communication history, and preferences for personalized interactions that foster strong relationships.
-The automated invoicing feature simplifies the billing process, allowing you to generate and dispatch invoices effortlessly.
+Welcome to my CRM system built to optimize job and client management along with hassle-free invoicing.
+This platform offers seamless job tracking, empowering you to oversee projects from start to finish, centralize client information and create simple scheudles.
+It also includes an automated invoicing feature that simplifies the billing process, allowing you to generate and dispatch invoices effortlessly.

 # Technologies